RasaHQ/rasa/docs/user-guide/installation.rst

 To use the ``supervised_embeddings`` pipeline you will need to install Tensorflow and, for entity recognition, the sklearn-crfsuite library.
-To do this, run the following command:
+To do this, simply run the following command:

 .. code-block:: bash

-    pip install rasa # ASK
+    pip install rasa

 .. _install-mitie: